Installation

 kubectl

-Replace some container images in k8s.yaml
+Replace some container images and parameters of provisioner

 (use gnu-sed instead under macOS):